-A Decentralized Social Networking Service.
+A P2P Social Networking Service.

 Abstract: We believe that a social network that is closest to the natural state should have two fundamental functions.
 Any participant can freely disseminate information, and also be able to effectively obtain information.